msowers72/Interactive-Weather-Dashboard/README.md

 Build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.

 ## User Story
 This application will allow travlers to check the weather outlook for multiple cities.
-Extreme, weather can have major affects on travel plans and even a personal safety.
+Extreme, weather can have major affects on travel plans and even personal safety.
 By accessing this interactive weather application travelers will have the ability to plan accordingly.

 ## Acceptance Criteria
 ```